bijay-shres123/monitor-crownpass/README.md

-he project is created as per requierments for coursework under SOFT7001.
+The project is created as per requierments for coursework under SOFT7001.
 This work belongs to Bijay Shrestha.

 # Getting Started with Create React App